Join us at 7:30 p.m. on Saturday, Nov. 9, for our ‘Shining A Light’ special

 “Shining A Light” will premiere this Saturday, Nov.
 9, with festivities from 4 p.m. to 7 p.m.

-CBS4 will highlight the effort with our “Shining A Light” special at 7:30 p.m.
+CBS4 is highlighting the effort with our “Shining A Light” special, which you can watch below: